ethankyolambert/File-Discovery-CTF/README.md

 # File-Discovery-CTF
-Contains a readme with two hints for the CTF, along with the files required to navigate to complete said CTF.
+This README.md contains two hints to complete the CTF in this repository.
+Also inside of this repository are the files necessary to navigate in order to complete said CTF.